nikbearbrown/NanoLex/Data/NanoLex_3.md

 #### Relational Adjectives (Pertainyms):
  - **Nanoscale**: Directly pertains to the scale at which nanomolecular interactions occur.

-### Expanded Definition and Usage\nNanomolecular interactions redefine the possibilities of molecular manipulation, allowing for unprecedented precision and functionality that are not feasible at larger scales.
+### Expanded Definition and Usage:
+Nanomolecular interactions redefine the possibilities of molecular manipulation, allowing for unprecedented precision and functionality that are not feasible at larger scales.
 In medicine, these interactions enable the development of highly accurate drug delivery systems that can target specific cells or tissues with minimal side effects.
 In materials science, nanomolecular technologies lead to the creation of super-strong, lightweight, and conductive materials.
 Nanomolecular devices also push the boundaries of traditional electronics by enabling smaller, faster, and more efficient components.